-Students may initially learn and practice basic instrumentation skills on manikins or typodonts provided by the Dental Assisting program.
-Although the front desk personnel will attempt to schedule patients, students are ultimately responsible for ensuring the presence of a patient for all clinical patient day to meet clinical requirements.
+Students may initially learn and practice basic instrumentation skills on manikins or typodonts provided by the Dental Hygiene program or purchased as part of the instrument kit.
+Students will then progress to clinic partners, friends and family members, and finally, to scheduled/paying patients to gain experience with true tissues, deposits, and oral fluids.
+Although the front desk personnel will attempt to schedule patients, students are ultimately responsible for ensuring the presence of a patient for all clinical patient days to meet clinical and patient requirements.